lalo1883/lalo1883/README.md

 # Hi there, I'm Lalo! 👋

-I'm a passionate software development student based in Chihuahua, Mexico.
-Currently in my third year, I'm focusing on honing my skills in various technologies.
+I'm a  software development student based in Chihuahua, Mexico.
+Currently in my third year, I'm focusing on imrpove my skills in various technologies.

 ## 🔧 Technologies & Tools
-- **Languages:** Python (Intermediate), Java (OOP)
+- **Languages:** Python (Intermediate), C++ (OOP), Java.
-- **Operating System:** Linux (Intermediate commands)
+- **Operating System:** Linux (Intermediate commands) / Windows
-- **Frameworks:** Django
-- **Containers:** Docker
 - **GitHub**
 - **Databases**

 ## 🌱 Currently Learning

-- C++
+- C++ with DSA
 - Java
 - Scrum and Agile
 - Python

 ## 🚀 Goals
 My goal is to secure an internship and contribute to the world of software development.
-I'm enthusiastic about learning new technologies and constantly improving my skills.
+I'm learning new technologies and constantly improving my skills.

 ## 🤝 Let's Connect
-Feel free to reach out and connect!
-I'm always open to collaboration and learning from others.
+Feel free to reach out and connect!.

 - [LinkedIn](https://www.linkedin.com/in/joseeduardonunez/)
 - [Portfolio](https://lalonunez.tech/)